ng0227/Adaptive-ViFi-A-Dynamic-Protocol-for-IoT-Nodes-in-Challenged-WiFi-Network-Conditions/README.md

 # Adaptive-ViFi-A-Dynamic-Protocol-for-IoT-Nodes-in-Challenged-WiFi-Network-Conditions

+## Description
+A C implementation of association free protocols, ViFi [1] and Adaptive ViFi [2], that allows an IoT node to stuff data in a probe request for association free communication between IoT nodes and AP.
+The documentation includes a description of the files, the input parameters, the functions and an example application.

 ## Pre-Requisite
 [libnl](https://www.infradead.org/~tgr/libnl/) is required to run the code.
 To install libnl, run the following command in your terminal:
 ```